DrBronn/CTOR-H2AI/README.md

-# CTOR-H2AI
-# CTOR‑H2H — Official Human‑vs‑Human Reference Implementation
+# CTOR‑H2AI — Official Human‑vs‑AI Training and Gameplay Platform

-CTOR‑H2H is the canonical reference implementation of CTOR for human‑versus‑human play.
+CTOR‑H2AI is the official CTOR platform for human‑versus‑AI gameplay.
-This repository defines the official ruleset, move‑validation engine, match structure, and baseline tools used for competitive CTOR sessions across the CTOR‑Federation ecosystem.
+This repository provides the foundational engine, AI integration interfaces, and used for player education, research, and future commercial applications, including mobile CTOR products.

 ## Development Background

-The initial version of CTOR‑H2H was originally implemented as a local two‑player game using HTML, CSS, and JavaScript.
-It was tested directly on the author’s computer and included three core operations from the official CTOR ruleset:
+The game logic was written in HTML, CSS, and JavaScript and tested locally by the author and upload to oficial web site CTOR GAME Inc. https://ctorgame.com/ai

+The initial AI‑ready version supports the three core CTOR operations:

+For gamer:

-- **Put** — placing two new chips
+**Put** — placing a two new chips
-- **Move** — moving two an existing chips
+**Move** — moving an two existing chips
-- **Replace** — replacing two own chips to one own chip
+**Replace** — replacing two own chips to one own chip

+For AI Agent (in first version):
+**Put** - placing a two new chips

+The limitations of a single-operation AI bot are related to the complexity of creating a truly playable bot.
+As the project develops, we plan to use more powerful AI algorithms, such as:

+Strong Player Heuristics
+Minimax Method
+Monte Carlo Method
+Learning by Examples
+Self-Learning Based on Neural Networks

+## Purpose

+CTOR‑H2AI is designed to:

+- Provide a clean, standardized API for integrating AI agents
+- Support multiple difficulty levels and adaptive training modes
+- Enable research in decision‑making, heuristics, and reinforcement learning
+- Serve as the foundation for CTOR mobile and desktop applications
+- Prepare the ecosystem for large‑scale Human‑vs‑AI competitions

 ## Long‑Term Vision

-The ultimate goal of CTOR‑H2H is to evolve into a full online platform comparable to established Go and Chess servers, enabling both amateur and professional CTOR players to compete, study games, and participate in official tournaments.
+The long‑term goal of CTOR‑H2AI is to power a full‑scale online platform where players can train against AI opponents of varying strength, similar to modern Go and Chess servers.
+It will support:

+- Ranked Human‑vs‑AI matches
+- AI tutors and training modes
+- Opening libraries and strategy modules
+- Integration with mobile CTOR applications
+- Federation‑approved competitive formats

 ## Repository Structure

-/src            — core implementation (H2H_Comet_Base)
-/tests          — validation and correctness tests /docs           — specifications, diagrams, and protocol descriptions /examples       — sample matches and usage examples /roadmap        — development plans and release notes
+/src            — core Human‑vs‑AI engine and integration modules /ai             — baseline AI agents and evaluation tools /tests          — validation and correctness tests /docs           — specifications, API descriptions, and diagrams /examples       — sample AI matches and training scenarios /roadmap        — development plans and release notes

 ## Standards Alignment